jekyll/jekyll-import/docs/usage.md

 permalink: /docs/usage/
 ---

-You should now be all set to run the importers below.
-If you ever get stuck, you can see help for each importer:
+You should now be all set to run the importers with the following incantation:

 {% highlight bash %}
-$ jekyll help import           # => See list of importers
-$ jekyll help import IMPORTER  # => See importer specific help
+$ ruby -rubygems -e 'require "jekyll-import";
+    JekyllImport::Importers::MyImporter.run({
+      # options for this importer
+    })'
 {% endhighlight %}

 Where IMPORTER is the name of the specific importer.